akshaytp8/FootVision/README.md

 ## What I'd improve if I kept working on this

+- Add a well secured Admin panel for easy use.
-- The ML model is pretty basic — Elo + logistic regression.
+- The ML model is pretty basic - Elo + logistic regression.
 A more interesting version would pull in recent form, home advantage, or player-level data instead of just team ratings.
 - No automated tests yet.
 Would want to at least cover the scoring logic since that's the core of the whole app.
 - The "instant re-seed on every app restart" behaviour in app.py is a leftover from early development — should be a one-time setup step instead.
 - Would like to add password reset via email instead of the security-question approach.